Misc

 Big Woods Lake

+The courtesy dock has been removed due to flooding.
 Anglers are catching crappie and bluegill.
-Black Crappie - Fair: Use electronics to find and drift over structure in 6 to 8 feet of water with a live minnow under a bobber or artificial jigs.
-Bluegill - Fair: Try a piece of worm under a bobber near area structure or off the jetties.
+Black Crappie - Good: Drift a minnow under a slip bobber or cast and retrieve crappie jigs.
+Bluegill - Fair: Try a piece of worm under a slip bobber to find active spawning beds.

 Cedar River (Nashua to La Porte City)